codemirror/website/site/examples/lang-package/index.md

 types](https://lezer.codemirror.net/docs/ref/#tree.NodeType), each of
 which can have
 [props](https://lezer.codemirror.net/docs/ref/#tree.NodeProp) with
 extra metadata added to them.
-We'll store node-specific information for highlighting, indentation, and folding, by creating a copy of the parser which has additional node props inected.
+We'll create an extended copy of the parser to include node-specific information for highlighting, indentation, and folding.

 !parser

 [`styleTags`](##highlight.styleTags) is a helper that attaches highlighting information.
 We give it an object mapping node names (or space-separated lists of node names) to [highlighting tags](##highlight.tags).
+These tags describe the syntactic role of the elements, and are used by [higlight styles](##highlight.HighlightStyle) to style the text.

 The information added by `@detectDelim` would already allow the automatic indentation to do a reasonable job, but because Lisps tend